HackBulgaria/ApplicationFall2016/4-Game-of-Bottles/README.md

 # Game of Bottles

-In one of the neighbourhoods in Sofia, there's a very popular drinking game, called Game of Bottles.
+In one of the neighborhoods in Sofia, there's a very popular drinking game, called Game of Bottles.

 The game is unusual, because it combines math & drinking:

-* In a standard 2D plain (usually a football field), different bottles are arranged.
+* In a standard `2D` plain (usually a football field), different bottles are arranged.
 Each bottle has position, described by `(x, y)` coordinates.
 * In order to walk between bottles, **you can use only horizontal and vertical lines** - no diagonals.
 * You can visit a bottle only once.